-Below are tipsheets I produced for multitasking journalists, course syllabi I developed for universities, and workshop slides I used at conferences.
-I want this information to be available to journalists and educators for free.
-Please share these materials widely, re-use them or copy and modify them for your purposes.
+Below are tipsheets I produced for multitasking journalists, course syllabi I developed for universities, and talks and workshop slides I used at conferences.
+Feel free to share these materials widely, re-use them or copy and modify them for your purposes.
 You can also get in touch with questions you have.
-I try to get to requests within a few days, though it doesn't hurt to poke me once or twice if you don't hear from me.

 A flowchart for aspiring multi-media

 A tipsheet for those who want a starting point for data stories

 Program features and formulae I often use for data journalism

 starting to shoot video

 A reference for those buying their first video kit

 A list of APIs, libraries and other useful web tools I try to maintain can be found here